dotnet/docs/docs/framework/release-notes/2024/10-22-october-preview-cumulative-update.md

 #### .NET fundamentals

-Addresses an issue with .NET API UserPrincipal.GetAuthorizationGroups to retrieve the  Membership of a particular user (*Applies to: .NET Framework 4.8, 4.8.1.*)
+Addresses an issue with the `UserPrincipal.GetAuthorizationGroups` API to retrieve the membership of a particular user. (*Applies to: .NET Framework 4.8, 4.8.1.*)

 ## Known issues in this release